 Hint: Make sure that position of hoses is such that they do not kink.
 You may need to trim some to get them to all to lay down and run together but this will add to hose life and a quality look and make the next step easier.

-2. Take the clear fuel line in the 4B hose and connect it to the out port of your filter.
-Now take the sheath you removed from the 4B earlier and using zip ties, resheath the hoses where you can on their run to the heat exchanger from the 4B.
+3. Now take the sheath you removed from the 4B earlier and using zip ties, resheath the hoses where you can on their run to the heat exchanger from the 4B.